 The Historian's Guide To New EnglandMany of New England's most important historic sites and monuments can be found in and around Boston.

 5 Most Patriotic Sites In New York CityNational Anthem Day commemorates the adoption of the stars and stripes on March 3, 1931.
 Celebrate this holiday by spending some time at one of New York City’s most patriotic sites.
-Herewith, the five places in New York that we find most moving and most stirring.

 New Jersey Couple Accused Of Breaking Into Ringwood ManorRobert and Donna Prevete are accused of breaking into Ringwood Manor, an old mansion restored with valuable artifacts.

 George Washington Statue Rededicated On 230th Anniversary Of Evacuation DayFor more than a century, Evacuation Day was celebrated each Nov.
 25, marking the day British troops left New York City through the Battery in 1783.
 It was one of the city's biggest holidays.